rom1504/img2dataset/README.md

 ## Road map

-This tool work as it.
-However in the future goals will include:
+This tool works very well in the current state for up to 100M elements.
+Future goals include:

+* a benchmark for 1B pictures which may require
+  * further optimization on the resizing part
-* support for multiple input files
+  * better multi node support
-* support for csv or parquet files as input
+  * integrated support for incremental support (only download new elements)
-* benchmarks for 1M, 10M, 100M pictures

 ## Architecture notes